akshitagupta04/fpga-rtl-projects/README.md

 </p>

 <p align="justify">
 In October 2025, I transitioned fully into RTL design, FPGA implementation, and hardware design.
-Hands-on experience in Verilog testbench, VHDL & Verilog RTL design-to-bitstream flow, timing analysis, power analysis, and implementation on Cmod Artix-7 35T (xc7a35tcpg236-1) FPGA board using Xilinx Vivado 2024.1.
+Hands-on experience in VHDL, Verilog testbench, Verilog RTL design-to-bitstream flow, timing analysis, power analysis, and implementation on Cmod Artix-7 35T (xc7a35tcpg236-1) FPGA board using Xilinx Vivado 2024.1.
 Currently, designing an FSM-based synthesizable UART controller in Verilog from scratch and implementing on Cmod A7-35T FPGA board using Xilinx Vivado 2024.1 and Teraterm.
 </p>

 In this repository, each directory is divided into two sub-directories — VHDL Projects and Verilog Projects.
 It is organized as follows: